L1l-tai/Curv-RAF/README.md

-# ReCPWL
+# Curv-RAF
-ReCPWL: Reconfigurable Curvature-driven Piecewise Linear Approximation of Activation Function
+Curv-RAF: A Curvature-Optimized Reconfigurable Hardware Architecture for Activation Functions